krmaxwell/krmaxwell.github.io/_posts/2015-03-09-advice-cfp-responses.md

 > If your approach is to submit to a CFP, then do the research if accepted, you're doing it completely backwards.
 Stop that.
 The proper thing to do is start a bunch of research, then when it's decently well along, start submitting it.
 To be fair, it also depends on the type of talk. a survey or tutorial is different than true research. (from my comments on Twitter)

 You should have already made good progress on your research before submitting.
 Some of it might still need completion, but looking for interesting vulnerabilities or threats or techniques should happen **before** you write up your abstract and response.
+Presenting research at a conference resembles a senior thesis more than it does the term paper you banged out in an all-nighter the night before it was due.

 For some things, this doesn't apply as much.
 Teaching basic techniques requires solid preparation but not research.
 For other things, it means everything.
 [Conference-driven development](http://devdriven.by/conference/)] results in an overly-stressed hacker and inferior product.